 1. We keep his memory alive by having him on the 10 peso coin (which he shares with Andres Bonifacio).
 How ironic that he shares it with Bonifacio since Mabini was a known affiliate of Emilio Aguinaldo, Bonifacio's rival.
 A few years ago, when we still used to have the 10 peso bill, Mabini was the only one depicted on it.

 2. Mabini St. which is located in the city of Manila was named after him.
 Whoever honored Mabini by naming this street after him would be appalled to know that it’s infamously known as the Red Light District.
 Funny that a lot of Filipinos still believe the rumors that the cause of Mabini’s paralysis is the venereal disease, Syphilis.
 The rumors were quelled in the 1980’s when an autopsy was conducted on his bones.
 The medical conclusion was that Mabini suffered from Polio and it caused paralysis on his legs.
-Ambeth Ocampo in one of his articles stated that the syphilis rumor came from the Elitist members of Aguinaldo’s Cabinet who were against Mabini’s appointment since he belonged to the “Masa” class.
+Ambeth Ocampo in one of his articles stated that the syphilis rumor came from the Elitist members of Aguinaldo’s Malolos Government who were against Mabini’s appointment since he belonged to the “Masa” class.

 If Mabini was as rich as Franklin Delano Roosevelt, four-term U.S. President who also suffered from Polio Paralysis, he might have accomplished more in Aguinaldo's government.
 His detractors would have avoided him and this would have lead to a better relationship with Aguinaldo.

 3. Mabini was born in Tanauan, Batangas on July 23, 1864.
-He was the second out of eight children from a working class family.
+He was the second out of eight children from a working-class family.
 There is a Mabini Shrine in Tanauan which was designed by National Artist for Architecture, Juan F. Nakpil.
 When he transferred to Manila, he lived with his brother in Nagtahan, Sta.
 Mesa.
 Nagtahan Bridge was renamed Apolinario Mabini Bridge.
 There is also another Mabini Shrine in Nagtahan as well as in the Polytechnic University of the Philippines.

 4. Against all odds, Mabini graduated from Colegio de San Juan de Letran with a Bachelor’s in Arts as well as the title of Professor of Latin.
 He earned his law degree at the University of Santo Thomas in 1894 and passed the Bar Exam in 1895.

 Mabini learned English through reading books.
 He has several correspondences in English.
+He wrote a copy of Francisco Balagtas' Florante at Laura from memory.

 5. Before Rizal’s execution in 1896, Mabini joined La Liga Filipina which advocated for the peaceful coexistence of Spain and the Philippines rather than a radical separation which the Katipunan was promoting.
 But after Rizal’s death, his ideology shifted and he fully immersed himself in the Katipunan Revolution.